ITRS-Group/cordial/tools/geneos/USAGE.md

 ### `geneos tls init`

-Unless you included option for the initialisation of TLS support when you first deployed your Geneos environment using one of the `geneos init` commands then you will have to use `geneos tls init` to do so.
+Unless you used the `--makecerts`/`-C` option for the initialisation of TLS support when you first deployed your Geneos environment using one of the `geneos init` commands, then you will have to use `geneos tls init` to do so.
 Just run the command like this:

 ```bash
 $ geneos tls init